LinkedIn for publishers: What newsbrands need to know about LinkedIn

 As of this month, LinkedIn news has launched Stories, which allows users to share photos and short videos, of up to 20 seconds in length, which can be personalised with text and stickers.

-LinkedIn News appears appears in the top right of users’ LinkedIn pages:
+LinkedIn News appears in the top right of users’ LinkedIn pages:

 It also has its own curated homepage: